Homebrew/homebrew-cask/doc/hacking.md

 ## Hanging out on IRC

-We're on IRC at `#homebrew-cask` on Freenode.
-If you are going to develop for homebrew-cask, it's a great idea to hang out with us there.
-Here's why:
+We’re on IRC at `#homebrew-cask` on Freenode.
+If you are going to develop for homebrew-cask, it’s a great idea to hang out with us there.
+Here’s why:

 - discuss your thoughts before coding and maybe get new ideas
 - get feedback from the Travis-CI bot on build failures